SlicerMorph/Tutorials/Markups_1/README.md

 * New markups can be created using the buttons in the **Create** menu, at the top of the `Markups` module.
 * To add new points to an existing node, select the node from list in the `Markups` module, and use the **Place point** button.
 * In practice, you should create markup nodes for different sets (e.g., Skull_LMs, Mandible_LMs, etc).
-Any set of landmarks that you will analyze indepedently should have its own MarkupFiducial node.
+Any set of landmarks that you will analyze indepedently should have its own Point List  node.

  <img src="./images/organize.png">